 By this time, the constant secretion of stress chemicals (cortisol being the big culprit) has damaged the body’s cells and the brain so much that many of the body’s systems start to show it (remember, those chemicals get transported ALL around the body, not just in the area of the kidney.
 The heart, immune system, digestion, muscles, brain and more).

 Signs and symptoms:

-Heart function deteriorates because those blood vessels were put under that raging pressure via adrenaline pumping 24/7 and the toxic levels of cortisol inflames them and they lose their vitality and resiliency.
+- Heart function deteriorates because those blood vessels were put under raging pressure via adrenaline pumping 24/7 and the toxic levels of cortisol inflames them and they lose their vitality and resiliency.

 We must work at the level of the kidney/adrenal and survival instincts interface.

-Doing this GETS to that ROOT of the issue.
+Doing this GETS to the ROOT of the issue.

 Rewiring patterns of activation (or survival instincts) in the nervous system is vital.

 Here’s How You Do This

 When I work with my clients, helping them recover from adrenal fatigue and the other signs and symptoms of ill-health that often comes with it, it’s never a one-size fits all approach, nor do we just do ‘one thing’ and then they get better.